The following terms shall be defined as follows:

 You will notify Tybera support at (801)-226-2746 in the event you suspect fraudulent use of your account.
 This includes any use of your account by an individual not expressly authorized to do so.

-You will cooperate with the Tybera e-Filing Administrator and law enforcement during investigations into misuse, abuse or fraud.
+You will cooperate with the Tybera e-Filing Administrator and law enforcement during investigations into misuse, abuse or fraud of the ECF system, your account, or problems with recording of information you may have e-filed.

 You assume all risk and waive any claim for damages against Tybera using the eFlex e-filing.